Updated January 2023

 - Evidence and the litigation process

-Once you have finished your training and obtained a paralegal license, you can expect to find work at a law firm, the legal department of a company, or a government office.
+Once you have finished your training and obtained a paralegal licence, you can expect to find work at a law firm, the legal department of a company, or a government office.
 Entrepreneurial paralegals may also set up a private practice, either on their own or in collaboration with other paralegals.

 Interested in learning more about accredited paralegal training programs in Ontario?